entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 _Added in 0.0.0_.

-Thrown exceptions are treated similarly to JavaScript objects.
-If no status code was provided, they will be assigned a `500 Internal Server Error` code.

-In [development mode] the error `stack` will be returned.
-Any other property, including `message`, will be forwarded from the exception object to the response.
+Handlers can throw exceptions deliberately as well as accidentally.
+Boltzmann translates exceptions to http semantics and controls what data from the exception is returned to the caller.
+In particular, in non-development modes, Boltzmann removes the error `stack` property from its response.
+Any other property, including `message`, is forwarded from the exception object to the response.

-Notably **`toJSON()` will not be called on your exception object**.
+Notably **`toJSON()` is not called on your exception object**.

+If a thrown exception does not provide a status code, Boltzmann assigns the `500 Internal Server Error` code.

+In [development mode] Boltzmann does not remove the error `stack`.

 **Example:**